Straight Talk on the Dangers of Seventh-day Adventism

 "...Satan has taken full possession of the [non-Adventist] Churches" and even their prayers are an "abomination" to God.3

 "Let those who would be the children of God take heed to the command, 'Come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing.'
 Association with worldly-minded men and women dims the spiritual perception; for it is in direct disobedience to the plain injunctions of the word of God.
 In worldly society an earthly influence is at work, an atmosphere of poisonous miasma is there which is disastrous to personal piety."4

-When you start withdrawing from people because you view them as "lost" or "apostates", that is a dangerous sign.
+When you start withdrawing from others Christians because you view them as "lost" or "apostates," that is a dangerous sign.
 This "holier-than-thou" attitude is the earmark of pharisiacal hypocrisy and is the antithesis of Christ's attitude toward others.
 Christ was known as a friend of sinners.

 "The entire world is deceived today.
 Truth has been covered up with error.
 The Protestant churches have accepted the teaching of the antichrist...
 And so most [non-SDA] church members are in mortal danger, but don't know it. ...the Seventh-day Adventist Church is the world's last hope for rescue..."5

 O'Ffill goes on in his 126-page book to describe methods of witnessing to bring "born-again Christians" into the SDA sect, including "special ways to reach Catholics" and methods to "appeal to members of all Protestant denominations."6 Hence, Adventists teach that they alone have the truth and it is their mission to share their truth with all those poor non-Adventist Christians who are "deceived" having "accepted the teaching of antichrist."